The copyright page of your book is an essential element you should include when you publish a new book or ebook.

 For an ebook, it’s best to add a page break after the title page, so your page is separated.

-A free pdf book copyright page template to help you
+A free PDF copyright template

 It’s a sample copyright page suitable for a self-published book.